Looking At AMC Entertainment's Recent Whale Trades

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for AMC Entertainment options trades today is 5081.43 with a total volume of 20,967.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of AMC Entertainment's whale activity within a strike price range from $25.0 to $145.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for AMC Entertainment's big money trades within a strike price range of $28.0 to $33.0 over the last 30 days.

 AMC Entertainment Option Volume And Open Interest Over Last 30 Days